junsoup/randomprojects/README.md

 # randomprojects
 bunch of projects I'm doing for fun

-List of some doable projects I might do.
+List of some doable projects I might do in the future.

 AI league winrate- 50% success